akashdbsf/instant-guest-post-request/README.md

 - `{reject_link}` - Link to reject the post
 - `{admin_link}` - Link to edit the post in admin

+## Author Notifications

+The plugin automatically sends email notifications to authors when their posts are:

+1. **Approved**: Includes a link to view their published post
+2. **Rejected**: Provides a polite rejection message

+These notifications are sent regardless of how the post is approved or rejected (via email links, admin interface, or React settings page).

 ## Requirements

 - WordPress 5.8 or higher